hjs-spec/aip-judgment-sidecar/README.md

 ## 📊 Sample Output (HJS Receipt)

-When running `industrial_demo.py`, the HJS Sidecar generates a cryptographically bound receipt.
+When running `industrial_demo.py`, the JEP Sidecar generates a cryptographically bound receipt.
 The `receipt_id` encodes the precise time of judgment:

 ```json
 {